x7177214/homework1-1/results/index.md

 ## Implementation
 ### Model Architectures
 This project use the [ResNext](https://arxiv.org/pdf/1611.05431.pdf) as the backbone model.
 And appends fc layers to do classification.
+The input is only hand image.
 ![](https://github.com/x7177214/homework1-1/blob/oh%2Cmfc%2Cobj%2Bges/results/arch.png)

 The full model is trained from scratch.